Inocențiu Micu-Klein: Life

-He was born as Ioan Micu (Inocențiu being his clergy name, and Klein the German translation of his surname, sometimes rendered back into Romanian transcription as Clain) in Cók, Szeben County (nowadays Sadu, Sibiu County, Romania), in 1692 from a lower-class family.
-He studied by the Jesuits in Kolozsvár (today Cluj-Napoca, Romania) and trained in theology in Nagyszombat (today Trnava, Slovakia).
+He was born as Ioan Micu (Inocențiu being his clergy name, and Klein the German translation of his surname, sometimes rendered back into Romanian transcription as Clain) in Cók, Principality of Transylvania (now Sadu, Romania), in 1692 from a lower-class family.
+He studied by the Jesuits in Kolozsvár (now Cluj-Napoca, Romania) and – moving from Transylvania to the upper part of the Kingdom of Hungary – trained in theology in Nagyszombat (now Trnava, Slovakia).

 On 18 November 1728, following the death of previous bishop Ioan Giurgiu Patachi, the electoral synod convened and Micu resulted the more voted, even if he was young and he had not yet terminated his studies.
-Accordingly, on 12 July 1729 the Habsburg monarch, Emperor Charles VI, designated him as new bishop of Fogaras (today Făgăraș, Romania).
+Accordingly, on 12 July 1729 the Habsburg monarch, Emperor Charles VI, designated him as new bishop of Fogaras (now Făgăraș, Romania).
 On 5 September 1729 he was awarded the title of Baron, and on 23 September of that year, Micu became a priest and immediately he joined the Basilian Order.
-Pope Clement XII confirmed him on 11 September 1730, and accordingly he was consecrated a bishop on 5 November 1730 by Gennadius Bizanczy, the Eparch of Mukachevo.
-From Munkács (today Mukachevo, Ukraine) he moved to Vienna, where he pleaded the Emperor for the rights of Transylvanian people.
+Pope Clement XII confirmed him on 11 September 1730, and accordingly he was consecrated a bishop on 5 November 1730 by Gennadius Bizanczy, the Eparch of Munkács.
+From Munkács (now Mukachevo, Ukraine) he moved to Vienna, where he pleaded the Emperor for the rights of Transylvanian people.
 He made his formal enthronement in Fogaras on 28 September 1732, and, following his insistence, on 11 December 1732 he was given a seat in the Transylvanian Diet.

 Immediately after his enthronement, he summoned an ecclesiastic synod which issued 20 decrees on administrative, disciplinary, sacramentary issues.
-In 1737, he moved the bishopric seat from Fogaras to Balázsfalva (today Blaj, Romania), and laid the foundations to the local cathedral in 1741.
+In 1737, he moved the bishopric seat from Fogaras to Balázsfalva (now Blaj, Romania), and laid the foundations to the local cathedral in 1741.